PhonyLou/blog.qilin.lou/content/code/TDD-in-Scala-1.en.md

 ## Tasking

-Referring from the book <i>Test-Driven Development By Example</i>, we are now having two basic tasks
+Referring to the book <i>Test-Driven Development By Example</i>, we are now having two basic tasks

 * $5 + 10 CHF = $10 if rate is 2:1
 * $5 * 2 = $10

-The secode one is much easier than top one, so we would like to implement it.
+The second one is much easier than top one, so we would like to implement it.
 So let's mark it bold.

 * $5 + 10 CHF = $10 if rate is 2:1
 * <b>$5 * 2 = $10</b>